h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/min_rows.rst

 This option specifies the minimum number of observations for a leaf in order to split.
 For example, if a user specifies ``min_rows = 500``, and the data has 500 TRUEs and 400 FALSEs, then the algorithm won’t split because it requires 500 responses on both sides.
 In addition, a single tree will stop splitting when there are no more splits that satisfy the ``min_rows`` parameter, if it reaches ``max_depth``, or if there are no splits that satisfy this ``min_split_improvement`` parameter.

+For DRF, XGBoost, and Isolation Forest, this value defaults to 1.

-The default value for ``min_rows`` is 10, so this option rarely affects the GBM splits because GBMs are typically shallow, but the concept still applies.
+For GBM, the default value for ``min_rows`` is 10, so this option rarely affects the GBM splits because GBMs are typically shallow, but the concept still applies.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~